| Copyright | See LICENSE file |

 depth :: ResultsTree a -> Int Source #

-: i.e. how many levels of Node
+Depth of a ResultsTree: i.e. how many levels of Nodes it

 contains.